Queerly Told Tales

 “The Rabbit” -- Best rabbit vampire story since Bunnicula.
 The Velveteen Rabbit retold as a delightfully evil stuffed toy.
 Some questions the Velveteen Rabbit asks the Skin Horse: What is Real?
 Does it hurt?
 Can you hurt something else when you become Real?
 Can you take someone else’s Real, or are you stuck having to get it brand-new each time on your own?
 What I mean is, if something else was already Real, could you take it from them, and keep it for yourself?
 Can you take the Real out of a boy, then?
 Can you take his heart into your own self and leave him stuffed with sawdust on the nursery floor in your place?

 “The Merry Spinster” -- A Beauty oblivious to the needs of her Beast.
 She has “weak eyes” and her family calls her Beauty “in jest, but she did not seem to notice the insult and answered to the name.
 Now she would answer to nothing else.
 She had no sense of when she was being praised or slighted.
 Instead, she read books, which did her no good whatever.
 She was twenty-eight and mostly useless.”

-I have sometimes felt “mostly useless” with all the book reading that does me “no good whatever.”
+I have often felt “mostly useless,” due, I guess, to all the book reading that does me “no good whatever.”